VivekRaaZ/portfolio/README.md

 - [📝 License](#license)

-# 📖 Portfolio finish mobile version <a name="about-project"></a>
+# 📖 Portfolio: desktop version <a name="about-project"></a>

-**Portfolio finish mobile version** is a webpage built as a first project to showcase html, css linters,  skills growup during first week of the Microverse program.
+**Portfolio: desktop version** is a webpage built as a first project to showcase html, css with media queries, linters,  skills growup during second week of the Microverse program.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>